Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$f(v) = \sum_{(j, k) \in E} X_{v, j, k}$$

 To satisfy condition 2 we can add the following constraint.
 For every pair of students, the number of matchups assigned to them cannot differ by more than 1[^1].
-Therefore, every student will either have $p$ or $p - 1$ papers to mark, where $p = \argmax_{v \in V} f(v)$.
+Therefore, every student will either have $p$ or $p - 1$ matchups to mark, where $p = \argmax_{v \in V} f(v)$.
 This should give each student a relatively fair workload.

 [^1]: We don't set it equal to 0.
 This is because for many graphs it'll be infeasible.
 In fact, for any graph where $|V| \mod |E| \neq 0$ it's infeasible.